grantcarthew/start-prototype/docs/design/design-records/dr-027-security-trust-model.md

 - View: cat ~/.config/start/assets/roles/code-reviewer.md

 Updates are user-initiated only:
-- Run `start update` when you want to update
+- Run `start assets update` when you want to update
 - Review changes: git log in the repository
 ```